kyegomez/RT-X/README.md

 `pip install rtx-torch `

 # Usage
+To see detailed usage, run `python run.py --help`.
 ## RTX1
 - RTX1 Usage takes in text and videos
 - Does not use Efficient Net yet, we're integrating it now then the implementation will be complete